DoJoMi/init.tmux/README.md

 usage
 -----
         ^a ,      --rename window
         ^a n      --next window
         ^a p      --previous window
         ^a d      --exit current window
-        ^a "   --split horizontally -->  changed to  |
+        ^a "      --split h -->  changed to |
-        ^a %   --split pane vertically --> changed to -
+        ^a %      --split v -->  changed to -
         ^a t      --show time
+        ^a hjkl   --vim movements
+        ^a HJKL   --resize window size
+	mouse key --resize window size

         tmux attach